-ISVR Consulting, the ISVR and the Faculty of Engineering and the Environment offer regular courses in various aspects of noise and vibration.
+ISVR Consulting, the ISVR and the Faculty of Engineering and Physical Sciences offer regular courses in various aspects of noise and vibration.
 Some courses are designed to give an introduction for those new to noise and vibration, while other courses are more specialised.
 The courses are open to everyone.

 ISVR Consulting can also provide special courses tailored to the needs of individual companies or industries.
 Examples of possible topics include

 - various aspects of engine noise, vibration and harshness (NVH),

 These courses, which are typically one or two days in length, may be held either in Southampton, or at a client’s premises.
 If you would like a